jiamiwen/jiamiwen.github.io/_pages/about.md

 # 📜 Publications
 Here are papers that I am the First Author or Corresponding Author.
 For more, please refer to [Google Scholar](https://scholar.google.com/citations?user=IoWa4fYAAAAJ) and [DBLP](https://dblp.uni-trier.de/pid/324/5245-1.html).

 Roughly, my existing publications can be categorized into Post-quantum (Lattice, Multivariate), and Pre-quantum (DL, Pairing).
 Most of them are irrigations and not worth reading.
 I have also been looking forward and trying my best to dominate works that please me.
-Unfortunately, they have been rejected until now.
+Unfortunately, I have not succeeded yet.

 ## Post-quantum
 - [WWZ23] [Post-quantum Sigma Protocols and Signatures from Low-Rank Matrix Completions](https://link.springer.com/chapter/10.1007/978-3-031-45513-1_11)